Ostin Technology Group Co. Ltd (OST): Investing has never been easier

-Let’s start up with the current stock price of Ostin Technology Group Co.
-Ltd (OST), which is $2.48 to be very precise.
-The Stock rose vividly during the last session to $2.44 after opening rate of $2.20 while the lowest price it went was recorded $2.10 before closing at $2.16.Recently in News on April 29, 2022, Ostin Technology Group Co., Ltd. Announces Closing of Initial Public Offering, Including Full Exercise of the Over-allotment Option.
+At the end of the latest market close, Ostin Technology Group Co.
+Ltd (OST) was valued at $2.32.
+In that particular session, Stock kicked-off at the price of $2.34 while reaching the peak value of $2.72 and lowest value recorded on the day was $2.21.
+The stock current value is $2.59.Recently in News on April 29, 2022, Ostin Technology Group Co., Ltd. Announces Closing of Initial Public Offering, Including Full Exercise of the Over-allotment Option.
 Ostin Technology Group Co., Ltd. (the “Company”) (NASDAQ: OST), a supplier of display modules and polarizers in China, today announced the closing of its initial public offering (the “Offering”) of 3,881,250 ordinary shares, including 506,250 ordinary shares comprising the underwriters’ over-allotment option which was exercised in full, at a public offering price of $4.00 per ordinary share, for aggregate gross proceeds of $15,525,000 before deducting underwriting discounts and commissions and offering expenses.
 The Offering closed on April 29, 2022 and the ordinary shares began trading on April 27, 2022 on The Nasdaq Capital Market under the ticker symbol “OST.”.
 You can read further details here

 Here's Your FREE Report on the #1 Small-Cap Uranium Stock of '22.